jusotoTEC/tensor_least_square/README.md

 **Paper Title:** A Least-Squares Problem of a Linear Tensor Equation of Third-Order for Audio and Color Image Processing

-**Conference:** 2022 45th International Conference on Telecommunications and Signal Processing (https://tsp.vutbr.cz/)

 **Author:** Pablo Soto-Quiros (https://www.tec.ac.cr/juan-pablo-soto-quiros)

-**Institute:** Costa Rica Institute Technology
+**Institute:** Instituto Tecnológico de Costa Rica (https://www.tec.ac.cr/)

 **Email:** jusoto@tec.ac.cr

 **Description:** MATLAB code for numerical experimets of scientific paper "*A Least-Squares Problem of a Linear Tensor Equation of Third-Order for Audio and Color Image Processing*".
-This paper was submitted to the 2022 45th International Conference on Telecommunications and Signal Processing (https://tsp.vutbr.cz/).
+This paper was submitted to the **2022 45th International Conference on Telecommunications and Signal Processing** (https://tsp.vutbr.cz/).
 This paper presents two real-life applications for denoising data based on a least-squares problem of a linear tensor equation of third-order.
 The first numerical experiment is related to removing noise in the sound produced by the blue-throated toucanet, which is a near-passerine bird living in the mountain forests of Costa Rica, Panama, and Colombia.
 This numerical simulation utilizes a sound database taken from the Xeno-canto website [1].
 In the second numerical experiment, we present a method for image deconvolution to remove blur or enhance contrast and resolution of a noisy image.
 This second simulation uses the MASATI database [1].

 **Two Images from the Paper:**